GARMENT CARE TIPS

 - RUST: Buy an anti-rust product.

-- BLOOD: Spong.
+- BLOOD: Absorb what you can with a sponge.
 Apply pure vinegar.
 Rinse with cold water.
 Wash if possible.

 - URINE: Take action as soon as possible.
-Spark the maximum.
+Absorb the maximum with a sponge.
 Treat with vinegar.
 Act as for blood.

-- NAIL VARNISH: Dab with a cloth soaked in acetone.
+- NAIL POLISH: Dab with a cloth soaked in acetone.